 In both semesters we offer international courses in the field of ‘Humanities and Special Educational Needs.'
 These programmes come with a full package of activities: Research and design, Dutch Culture, Dutch Language, Teaching practice in English, Coaching.

-In the first & second semester we offer the international minor Humanities.
+Every spring semester we offer the international minor Humanities (30 ECTS).
 This minor is part of the Bachelor training and is taken by both Dutch and international students.
 The minor covers one semester (4 to 5 months).

-Every first semester we offer the international minor Special Educational Needs.
+Every autumn/winter semester we offer the international minor Special Educational Needs (30 ECTS).
 This minor is also part of the Bachelor training and is taken by both Dutch and international students.
-The minor covers one semester (4 to 5 months).
+The minor covers one semester (4 to 5 months)